What Does It Mean If You Have A Deep Bite? How To Fix It

 Deep bite is also one of the most common conditions that patients choose to address with orthodontic treatment as adults.
 If you are interested in treating your deep bite at an older age, you should know that you're not alone.

 Aside from the obvious visual presentation, there are a few other signs of deep bite.
-Depending on the severity of the problem, people with a deep bite may notice symptoms such as:
+Mild symptoms of a deep bite can include the following:

 Treatment Options Deep Bite